 Keep your property lean and green to help protect your family and home.

-Creating defensible space is essential to improve your home’s chance of surviving a wildfire.
-It’s the buffer you create between a building on your property and the grass, trees, shrubs, or any wildland area that surround it.
-This space is needed to slow or stop the spread of wildfire and it protects your home from catching fire—either from direct flame contact or radiant heat.
-Defensible space is also important for the protection of the firefighters defending your home.
+Defensible space, coupled with home hardening, is essential to improve your home’s chance of surviving a wildfire.
+Defensible space is the buffer you create between a building on your property and the grass, trees, shrubs, or any wildland area that surround it.
+This space is needed to slow or stop the spread of wildfire and it helps protect your home from catching fire—either from embers, direct flame contact or radiant heat.
+Proper defensible space also provides firefighters a safe area to work in, to defend your home.

 Defensible Space Zones

-Zone 1 extends 30 feet* out from buildings, structures, decks, etc.
+Zone 0 extends 5 feet from buildings, structures, decks, etc.